Hugh Cameron

 Excerpt from More True Tales of Old-Time Kansas by David Dary, 1987

-I have been producing concerts in Lawrence, Kansas under the name Lawrence Old Guard Productions since 1988.
-This name is meant to honor Hugh Cameron, the original "Lawrence Old Guard" and by far the most interesting of the Founding Fathers of Lawrence, Kansas.
+I have been producing concerts in Lawrence, Kansas since 1988, mostly under the name Lawrence Old Guard Productions.
+This name is meant to honor Hugh Cameron, the original "Lawrence Old Guard" and by far the most interesting of the founders of the city of Lawrence.
+He lived a couple of miles from where I now live, so he was neighbors with the men who built my house (two more of Lawrence's founders and the first musicians in Kansas.
+Click HERE for their story).

-Here are some notes regarding Cameron, taken from the delightful book More True Tales of Old-Time Kansas by David Dary, 1987, University Press of Kansas.
+Below are some notes regarding Cameron, compiled from information from a variety of sources, including the delightful book More True Tales of Old-Time Kansas by David Dary.
 I highly recommend all of Dary's books, available HERE through Amazon.Com.

 Larry Carter, 2008

 In 1849, at age 23, he was hired to teach mathematics at a private school in Washington DC.
-There he became life-long friends with such prominent men as Daniel Webster and Stephen Douglas.
-Throughout the rest of his life, Cameron would walk from Lawrence to Washington DC every four years or so to stay with old friends and witness the inaugeration of a new U.S. President.
+Here he became life-long friends with such prominent men as Daniel Webster and Stephen Douglas.
+In later years, Cameron would twice walk from Lawrence to Washington DC to stay with old friends and participate in the festivities surrounding the inaugeration of a new U.S. President.

-His strong-anti slavery stance soon brought him in conflict with the Board of Trustees for the school and, unwilling to back down, he was fired from his position.
+His strong-anti slavery stance soon led to a friendship with Gen William Chaplain, a man Cameron describes as "the boldest champion of human liberty of that day."
+Chaplain was arrested while attempting to free the slaves of the congressman from Georgia.
+Cameron was considered (perhaps accurately) an accomplice in this adventure and was fired from his professorship.
 A day or two later he was attacked by a pro-slavery mob on the streets of Washington.
-He could have been murdered by the angry crowd were it not for the intervention of Henry Clay, then a United States senator, who stepped in and saved Cameron's life.
+He might have been murdered by the angry crowd were it not for the intervention of Henry Clay, then a United States senator from Kentucky, who stepped in and saved Cameron's life.

-At about this same time he developed a lung hemorrhage.
-Determined to restore his health and eager to explore the largely unexplored West, he started walking west from Washington in 1853.
-Arriving in St Louis a year later, he happened upon the first Emigrant Aid Society party from Massachusetts that was headed to Kansas Territory to found a free state settlement.
-He joined up, selling his only coat for boat fare to stay with the party.
-After arriving in Kansas City, Cameron walked upstream along the Kaw River to a shallow bend where he set up his camp, thus becoming at age 28 one of the youngest Founding Fathers of Lawrence, Kansas.
+Through his connections, Cameron was then appointed to a United States Treasury Department position by the Secretary of Treasury.
+Soon after, however, he developed a lung hemorrhage and, determined to restore his health, started a successful business walking door-to-door selling Harper's Magazine.
+Eager to explore the largely unexplored West, he later decided to join the New England abolitionists who were setting out for Kansas Territory and started walking west from Washington in 1853.
+Arriving in St Louis, he joined the first Emigrant Aid Society party from Massachusetts that was headed to Kansas Territory to found a free state settlement.
+He joined up, selling his only coat for boat fare up the Missouri River.
+After arriving in Kansas City, Cameron walked upstream along the Kansas River to a shallow bend where he set up his camp in July of 1854, thus becoming at age 28 one of the youngest founders of Lawrence, Kansas.

 You are visitor